alvesoaj/eFLL/README.md

 The library utilza the process:

-(MAX-MIN) and (Minimum Mamdani) for inference and composition and (CENTER OF AREA) to defuzzification in a continuous universe.
+(MAX-MIN) and (Mamdani Minimum) for inference and composition and (CENTER OF AREA) to defuzzification in a continuous universe.

 Tested with [GTest](http://code.google.com/p/googletest/) for C, Google Inc.